CMU-IDS-2020/a3-giesa-erdolu/writeup.md

 2.2 Identifying the Dimensions of Conversation
 To investigate the questions in Part 1, we defined:
-Actor - Time: This dimension shows who was speaking on a particular moment in the conversation and patterns of interaction between the moderator and candidates (moments of intervention) as well as between the candidates (moments of debate).
+Actor - Time: This dimension shows who was speaking at a particular moment in the conversation and patterns of interaction between the moderator and candidates (moments of intervention) as well as between the candidates (moments of debate).
 It also shows the length of these patterns.
 Number of Words - Time: This dimension shows an incremental count of words by each actor on a particular moment in the conversation.
 It shows who had spoken the most up to a certain moment in the conversation.
 It also shows how the weight of each actor changed throughout the conversation.
 Number of Words - Order of Speech: This dimension shows an incremental count of words by each actor over the course of the conversation.
 It shows who had spoken the most up to a certain order of speech (order count of turns of speech e.g. fifty fourth turn) in the conversation.
 It also shows how the weight of each actor changed throughout the conversation.
 Number of Interruptions - Time: This dimension shows an incremental count of interruptions* made by each actor over the course of the conversation.
 It also shows the moments of interruptions by each actor.
 It provides hints about this particular speech attitude of each actor within a period or throughout the entire conversation.